-Epic stretches of coastline, unassuming villages, wild, unpredictable weather and picturesque agricultural landscapes; with all its beauty and character, it’s no wonder that Suffolk has provided the fuel for many a writer’s creative furnace.
+Epic stretches of coastline, unassuming villages, wild, unpredictable weather and picturesque agricultural landscapes; with all its beauty and character, it’s little wonder that Suffolk has provided the fuel for many a writer’s creative furnace.

 Discover Suffolk’s most famous authors and the stories that have taken place here, and uncover a literature festival worth writing home about!